J. Michael Spector

-Jonathan Michael Spector is an American academic working as the professor of learning technologies and the doctoral program coordinator at the University of North Texas He was previously professor of educational psychology of the University of Georgia and instructional systems at Florida State University.
+Jonathan Michael Spector is an American academic working as the professor of learning technologies and the doctoral program coordinator at the University of North Texas.
+He was previously professor of educational psychology at the University of Georgia and instructional systems at Florida State University.

 Early life and education

 Spector was born in Pensacola, Florida.
 He earned a Bachelor of Science degree in international affairs from the United States Air Force Academy in 1967 and a PhD in philosophy from the University of Texas at Austin in 1978.

 Career

 Spector's research focuses on intelligent support for instructional design, assessing learning in complex domains, and technology integration in education.
-He has authored over 150 publications in the field of educational technology, and edited the Handbook of Research on Educational Communications and Technology, and the Encyclopedia of Educational Technology.
+He has authored over 150 publications in the field of educational technology and edited the Handbook of Research on Educational Communications and Technology and the Encyclopedia of Educational Technology.
 He has been a visiting professor at several universities in China, India, and Malaysia and was a Fulbright research scholar at the University of Bergen.
 He was a past president of the Association for Educational Communications and Technology.